zoesimmons/hs-intro-web-design-winning-hand-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/winning-hand.jpg" width="300" align="right" hspace="10">

-Who all wouldn't love to win every single hand of poker they every played?
+Who all wouldn't love to win every single hand of poker they ever played?
 You could make it big in Vegas with that kind of luck!
-Because programming is our super power, we can guarantee we get a winning hand every single time buy building out our winning hand.
+Because programming is our super power, we can guarantee we get a winning hand every single time by building out our winning hand.
 With that in our back pocket, we're good to go!

 ### Step 1: